armadaproject/armada-spark/docs/architecture.md

 ## Integrating with Spark, or "What is a Cluster Manager?"

-A "Cluster Manger" is a concept within Spark which allows Spark to submit and manage Drivers and Executors to a compute cluster like YARN, Mesos, Kubernetes, and now Armada.
+A "Cluster Manager" is a concept within Spark which allows Spark to submit and manage Drivers and Executors to a compute cluster like YARN, Mesos, Kubernetes, and now Armada.
 Confusingly, cluster managers are also sometimes referred to as "resource-managers" within the Spark codebase.